Sousastep/SousaFX-rnbo-docs/docs/overview.md

 Sets the reverb parameters for the bassline, for the tuba solo, and the snare clap & tom.

-- verbwrap/main
+- Main

 	Main reverb send for everything.
 Keep mix at 100%

-- tubasolo
+- Solo

-	Reverb for tuba solo, with separate dry and wet output volumes, as well as a delay volume.
-The smaller the venue, the lower the dry output volume should be.
+	Reverb for tuba solo, with separate dry and wet output volumes, as well as "dry" delay and "dry" stutter volumes.

-- jb_drums/perc
+- Drums

-	Reverb for the snare clap & tom.
+	Reverb for the snare, clap, & tom.